elysiagabe/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is a user interface component library developed by the team at Facebook to help solve some of the problems they were facing building large web apps and dealing with complex state.
+It helps solve some of the following issues:
+  - React JS renders components via the Virtual DOM instead of the actual DOM.
+This allows you to manage lots of data and complex state without bogging down the DOM or browser.
+  - In React JS, everything is a component.
+This makes your code very scalable and reusable.
+Plus, it helps with debugging, working with a team of other developers, etc.
+  - React JS doesn’t make assumptions about your tech stack and is un-opinionated about how you manage your data.
+Because it’s more flexible, you can choose what other tools, languages, libraries, etc. you want to use in your tech stack.
+  - React is declarative, making it easier to write, design and debug.
+  - React JS makes it easy to manage each component’s state and re-render a component when that state changes.
+This is great for web apps that, like Facebook, manage huge amounts of data that should change when users interact with them.

 - [ ] What does it mean to _think_ in react?

+  I’m not entirely sure, but according to the React documentation, it means that you need to go through a certain thought process when building apps in React.
+The thought process should be something like this:

+  1. Start with a UI mockup
+  2. Break UI into a UI hierarchy
+      - One technique to do so is the single responsibility principle, i.e., a component should ideally do one thing
+  3. Build a static version in React
+      - Render UI without functionality
+      - Don’t introduce state yet
+      - Build top-down or bottom-up
+  4. Identify The Minimal (but complete) Representation Of UI State
+      - Figure out the least amount of mutable state your app needs...Remember: DRY!
+  5. Identify where your state should live
+      - Find which components will render something based on that state, then find a common owner component to hold state
+  6. Add inverse data flow
+      - Figure out how to update state back up the component hierarchy to reflect user interactions

 - [ ] Describe state.

+  State can be defined as the current data being displayed or condition/status of an app.
+It can and will often change value at a certain point, typically based on user interactions.
+In React, you can add state with the useState hook, which returns an array with 2 elements: the current value of the state and the state setter function.
+When a component’s state is set to a new value, the component will re-render.

 - [ ] Describe props.

+  Props (aka properties) is a JavaScript object that holds info on state and is used to pass state or other data from one component to another.
+Props are read only and can’t be changed.
+They allow us to break apps into smaller components, which as mentioned in the first question can really help with certain challenges like debugging and working as part of a larger team.
+Props are similar to arguments in JavaScript functions.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+  Side effects are anything that affects something outside the scope of the function being executed.
+In a React component function, the primary purpose of that function is to return a component and render it on screen.
+Things like fetching data from an API, manually manipulating the DOM or setting up a subscription would all be considered side effects.
+Side effects can cause a component to return a different output for the same state and props, so you’ll need to manage them in some way to avoid any inconsistencies or bugs.
+Side effects like fetching data could also create some blocking code and prevent a component from rendering until the API call is finished, which may take more time than desired.

+  One way to manage side effects is with the useEffect hook, which takes 2 parameters: a callback function and a (technically optional) dependency array.
+The callback is the code that will run after the render is committed to the screen, and the dependency array watches for change to any state or props specified.
+If a change happens to the synced state or props, React will re-invoke the effect and re-render.

 ## Project Set Up